abhishekkr/untech-yearning/music/guitar/techniques/techniques.to.practice.md

 * practice translation between 8notes to 16notes for both patterns
 * vary from 60bpm to 120bpm
 * once perfected, practice all with chords

 ---

+##### Snap Picking

+* Holding pick around 45degree to strings (not flatpicking).
+* Just twitching thumb and index finger up andd down.
+* Trying to do this quickly on fewer strings based licks to pick up speed.
+* No wrist or hand movement involved.

+---